Faith and calling are never the problem. The challenge is building the structure to carry them.

 Services

 Healthy ministries are built with intention.
-Celeste works with churches and faith-based organizations to develop the leadership, systems, culture, and clarity that make ministry sustainable, effective, and reflective of the community it serves.
+I work with churches and faith-based organizations to develop the leadership, systems, culture, and clarity that make ministry sustainable, effective, and reflective of the community it serves.

-Available for keynote addresses, conference workshops, panel discussions, training and facilitation, Bible study series, and sermons.
+Available for keynote addresses, conference workshops, leadership gatherings, Bible study series, and sermons.

 Celeste Glasgow Ribbins, MA, CDP